UNBCTF/writeups/2021/NahamConCTF/TheMission/Brennan_C.md

 # The Mission

 A linear, story-like challenge.
-Each solution leads to the next
+Each solution leads to the next.
+Similar to Bandit in that sense.

 # 1 - The Mission